RanvierMUD/docs/docs/coding/classes.md

 a class configuration object that gets set on the Player.
 Any functionality of what classes do or how they modify player's interactions is completely ignored by the engine.
 The default bundles do have an _example_ implementation that you can use to go off of but it's entirely up to you if you want to use player classes at all.
-With that said let's take a quick look at how the default bundle `ranvier-classes` implements a player class.
+With that said let's take a quick look at how the example bundle `bundle-example-classes` implements a player class.

 ```
 bundles/ranvier-classes/